ox/aim-oscar-server/Readme.md

 ## Roadmap

 - [x] Accept and start negotiating a connection with a client
-- [ ] Perform username/password authentication
+- [x] Perform username/password authentication
+- [ ] Set up basic services
 - [ ] The rest of the owl